MARI0Fernandez/UNISAVE_Project/README.md

 ## Credits
 This project has been developed by:

-Mario Fernández\
 Álvaro García \
 Emna Bouzguenda\
+German Medina\
 Juan Antonio Teixidor\
+Mario Fernández\
-Victoria Sanchez\
+Victoria Sanchez
-German Medina